Flow-matic/Tic-Tac-Toe/README.md

  The W3C Markup Validator and W3C CSS Validator Services were used to check all the code for each page, JavaScript was tested using  ValidateJavaScript and JS fiddle.

   *  [ W3C Markup Validator](https://validator.w3.org/)

+      * The Markup Validation Service is a validator by the World Wide Web Consortium (W3C) that allows Internet users to check pre-HTML5 HTML and XHTML documents for well-formed markup against a document type definition.
+Markup validation is an important step towards ensuring the technical quality of web pages.

   *  [ W3C CSS Validator](https://jigsaw.w3.org/css-validator/)

+      * The W3C CSS Validation Service is a free software created by the W3C to help Web designers and Web developers check Cascading Style Sheets (CSS).
+It can be used on this free service on the web, or downloaded and used either as a java program, or as a java servlet on a Web server.

   *  [ ValidateJavaScript](https://validatejavascript.com/)

+      * ValidateJavaScript is an online validating (or linting) tool that will automatically find basic errors and help prevent potentially destructive bugs in JavaScript and JSX (React.js) code.
+Copy and paste or directly input your code into the editor

   *  [JS Fiddle](https://jsfiddle.net/)

+     * JSFiddle is an online IDE service and online community for testing and showcasing user-created and collaborational HTML, CSS and JavaScript code snippets, known as 'fiddles'.

  ![test result 1](https://github.com/Flow-matic/Tic-Tac-Toe/blob/main/assets/images/html%20testing.png?raw=true)